TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 eval "$(conda shell.bash hook)"
 ```

-What we are doing here is being sure Conda is loaded and then export all the conda configurations to our shell...**NB!
+What we are doing here is being sure Conda is loaded and then export all the conda configurations to our shell.
+**NB!
 Remember that the aim of this course is not to be a Linux expert so do not worry if this is a bit cryptic for you :-)**

 If everything was OK, you should now see the ```base``` conda environment loaded and the prompt shows this: